 Which mosquito repellents work best?

 The most effective repellents contain DEET (N,N-diethyl-m-toluamide) or permethrin.
 You can use DEET directly on skin and on clothing.
-You can use permethrin on clothing, but not directly on skin.
 Both have proven to be very effective against a variety of biting insects.
 The U.S. EPA provides a search tool to assist in finidng a repellent that is right for you (http://cfpub.epa.gov/oppref/insect/#searchform).